lightfield-analysis/blender-addon/README.md

 Blender addon to configure and render light fields with depth and disparity maps.

 Please don't hesitate to contact us for any kind of questions, feedback, wishes, or bug reports.

 # Installation

-For installation please copy the light_field_renderer folder to the blender/VERSION/scripts/addons folder of your local blender installation.
+For installation please copy the "light_field_renderer" folder to the blender/VERSION/scripts/addons folder of your local blender installation.

 Afterwards, you can activate the add-on at File -> User Preferences -> Add-ons -> Render